ksug-ai/ai-on-gke-image-generator/README.md

 ```

 Click the URL above and try:
-👉 "A golden kubestrong riding a dragon in space"
+👉 "A kubestronaut riding a dragon in space"

 **Note:** It might take a few minutes to load_model for the first time use due to the fact of the model size ~8GB, GPU initialization, CUDA kernels warm-up, cold start on GKE.